phermanto2/phermanto2/README.md

  🏞 I currently live in Columbia, SC; where I work as a Statisitician, and a Mathematics and Statistics Instructor.

- 🏋 Some of my hobbies and/or interests include: travelling to national parks, playing piano, and trying out new restaurants.
+ 🏋 Some of my hobbies and/or interests include: ice skating, travelling to national parks, playing piano, and trying out new restaurants.

 ## 💡 Tools and Skills
  Tools: Advanced Microsoft Excel, R, SAS, Microsoft Access, Power Query, PowerBI, SQL, and Python.